elastic/eui/wiki/eui-team-processes/upgrading-kibana.md

 ## Opening a draft PR to kick off CI

 At this point, we recommend opening a **draft** PR with your existing commits/changes against Kibana main.
 Unfortunately, Kibana's many tests are far too numerous to reasonably run them all locally - your machine will OOM if you even try.
 Kicking off a CI run is therefore the quickest way to find test failures at this point.

-To starts the Kibana CI simply comment `/ci` on your draft PR.
+Draft PRs in Kibana do not start CI automatically - you'll need to manually comment `/ci` in GitHub to kick off a run.

 ### PR template